 There are of course formal regulatory appeals available that result from certificate actions that sanction airmen for conduct within the flight standards system.
 These appeals go to an Administrative Law Judge then to the NTSB and if necessary, further, to a U.S. District Court or District Court of Appeals.
 We all should be familiar with this type of appeal.

-However, outside of this area there were many disputes or decisions and actions by FAA resulting in sanctions that did not provide for an “appeal” to a higher decision-making authority.
-Therefore, in 2009 the FAA created the Consistency and Standardization Initiative process to allow for a review of any action or decision that was not covered by a regulatory appeal procedure.
+However, outside of this area there were many disputes or decisions and actions by FAA resulting in sanctions that did not provide for an “appeal” to a higher decision making authority.
+Therefore, in 2009 FAA created the Consistency and Standardization Initiative process to allow for a review of any action or decision that was not covered by a regulatory appeal procedure.

 The description on the FAA web site describes the process as follows, “When an aviation safety action is questioned or disputed, decision-makers at every level of the AVS management chain are expected to thoroughly review the matter and be accountable for the answers provided.
 AVS is proud to work on behalf of the American public to continually improve safety in our skies.”